Hope learns a new skill and Adrien disappears.

 "These humans just don't satisfy me without Valkarie in their system."
 He said to himself in utter frustration as he threw the last dead human to the ground at his feet.

 "There is a leak sir.
-One of your clansmen has leaked our secret."
+One of your children has been stealing from you."
 A woman from the shadows said.

 "Who's there?
 And why are you here?"
 Roul asked in surprise and fear.
 'How did someone pass my security checks?'

 "You have someone in your organization who is selling your product and keeping the profits for himself."
 Said the shadow.
 "He should be eliminated immediately, especially since he is harming your own reputation."

 "My god girl!
 Who is it?
 Tell me!"
 He yelled.

 "Search yourself, you should know.
 He's one of your most trusted."

 "Jet."
 He said, as a matter of factly under his breath, turning his head to the side.